About this place

 A note on affiliate links

-Some links on this site are affiliate links — meaning if you book through them, we earn a small commission at no extra cost to you.
-We only link to things we'd genuinely recommend.
-The editorial content is independent; a commission does not influence what we write about or how we assess a route, product, or service.
+Some links on this site are affiliate links — meaning if you book through them, I earn a small commission at no extra cost to you.
+I only link to things I'd genuinely recommend.
+The editorial content is independent; a commission does not influence what I write about or how I assess a route, product, or service.